JosephMusya/futa/README.md

 Collects football data and in the sports API.

 ### Rate Limiting
-The number of requests are currently limited to 100 requests per user in every 24hr
+The number of requests are currently limited to 100 requests per user in every 24 hours

 ### Development phase - phase1
 Initial phase, non-responsive